 In addition to therapy, treatment centers may also host speakers who share their own stories, offering residents a sense of hope for their future.
 Sometimes, the speakers delve into practical issues like rebuilding careers post-treatment, or simply offer inspirational speeches to help lift spirits.
 Many celebrities and politicians have been known to spend their time providing hope and motivation to those seeking recovery.
 Other times, it may be past residents who have maintained their recovery and wish to share with others what worked for them.

 Some treatment centers have various supplemental therapies available, offering more of a variety of options.

 Alternative therapy forms may include:

-Free Time in Rehab
+Free Time In Treatment

-Evenings in Rehab: 12-Step Meetings
+Evenings In Rehab: 12-Step Meetings

 After dinner, there may be an opportunity for another short group session.
 Typically, a 12-step program is available in the evenings, which is highly recommended.
 Depending on the treatment program, you may attend the 12-step meeting on-site with a small group from an outside program, called Hospitals and Institutions (H&I), leading a small AA or NA group with residents.